The-Last-Cookie/secure-networking/tools/scripts/notes.md

 Start-Service -Name Winmgmt
 ```

-### Lanman server

-"Server" service must be on Automatic for administrative access.

 ### Local administrator

 Ensure the proper user/group is in the local Administrator group.
 For the scan, the nessus user must be part of the local admin group.